Secure Messengers in Comparison: WhatsApp and its Alternatives

 In most instances it is too complicated or too late (remember the seven-minute-window) to correct such a mistake once it has been made.

 Just like Signal, Threema is considered outstanding in terms of its security.
-The messaging app Made in Switzerland is being used by 4.5 million people (February 2018).
+The messaging app Made in Switzerland is being used by more than 5 million people (March 2019).
 Whereas Signal dominates the international market for WhatsApp alternatives, Threema is mainly popular in German speaking countries – more than 80% of the users are from Germany, Austria and Switzerland.

 Furthermore, private chats can be hidden and secured by a PIN code.
 There are three different categories of contacts, depending on the level of mutual trust: red for unknown, yellow for verified users and green for contacts known in person.
 In order to mark contacts in green, you have to meet and verify them in person by scanning their QR codes.
 Thus, you are protected against man-in-the-middle attacks.
 Threema does encrypt all messages end-to-end, by default, using the NaCI library.